-• Click "This is a duplicate" to let Google know that the listing should be merged with your primary listing.
+Click "This is a duplicate" to let Google know that the listing should be merged with your primary listing.

-If you follow these best practices, you will have a well-optimized Google maps listing for your functional medicine practice.
+If you follow these best practices, you will have a well-optimized Google maps listing for your direct primary care practice.